Terms and Conditions for use

 - Free Wi-Fi is available for your use at the Centre.
 We do not accept liability for any loss or damage that you may incur whilst using the Centre Wi-Fi system, or for illegal downloads or other misuse.

 - Footwear and clothing.
-You should wear appropriate clothing for your activity.
-Users of the sports hall must wear either gym shoes or trainers with non-marking soles at all times.
-Wearing outdoor sports footwear is not allowed anywhere in the Centre; shoes with stiletto heels are not allowed in the sports hall or in The Thomas Gifford Room.
+You should wear appropriate clothing and footwear for your activity.
+Users of the sports hall must wear clean gym shoes or trainers with non-marking soles at all times.
+Wearing outdoor sports footwear or studded footwear is not allowed anywhere in the Centre; shoes with stiletto heels are not allowed in the sports hall or in The Thomas Gifford Room.
 Roller skates, roller blades or skateboards may not be used inside the Centre building.

-- The consumption of alcoholic drinks in the Centre is not permitted at any time, except for previously booked social events.
-We may ask anyone drinking (or who appears to have been drinking) to leave the Centre.
+- Alcohol and drugs.
+We may ask anyone who appears to have been drinking excessively to leave the Centre.
 This also applies to anyone who appears to be under the influence of drugs or other illicit substances.

 - Bad behaviour.
 Aggressive, violent or other unacceptable behaviour towards our staff or other users of the Centre will not be tolerated, and instigators will be barred from using the Centre.
 This applies to the whole Centre, including outside areas such as the forecourt, the parking area and the rear patio.
 Since “heat of the moment” incidents can flare up in sports, it is the responsibility of the team/group leader to manage these promptly and effectively.